tokyramarozaka/social-media/README.md

 ![alt text](https://github.com/tokyramarozaka/social-media/blob/main/assets/Diagram.png)

 # Practice assignements - English version (French version is further down)
-1. On which column would you add indexes and why ?
+1. On which column.s would you add indexes and why ?
 2. We want to simulate a real social network with this database, to do this write the following queries:
 - For a certain account with ID 1, display all unaccepted invitations it has sent.